Nicky31/model-graph/README.md

 * idAttribute : id attribute name, if different from DataScheme level
 * proto : prototype object to be inherited by `modelName` entities

+#### void linking(schemeFn: function)
+Call schemeFn with an object containing every models as parameter, in order to link them in a more convenient way.

 #### object allStores()
 Returns every stores in a single object